scritty1249/personal-webpage/README.md

 # personal-webpage
-connected to google cloud run for hosting
+connected to google cloud platform for hosting